CallToPowerLegacy/Synchronize.js/release/README.txt

 Implemented as a jQuery plugin.
 Works with plain HTML5 video elements and with video.js when video.js has been detected.

-Copyright 2013-2014 Denis Meyer (for more information visit http://choosealicense.com/licenses [No License])
+Copyright 2013-2014 Denis Meyer (GNU GPL v2.0, for more information see file LICENSE)

 Version
 -------